tupleapp/pair-programming-guide/index.md

 ## Our goal

-The aim of this site is simple: to be the best guide on the internet for folks who want to pair program well.
+The aim of this site is to be the best guide on the internet for folks who want to pair program thoughtfully.

 If any part of the site falls short of this goal, please [open an issue](https://github.com/tupleapp/pair-programming-guide).